 SSP recommends that schools give regular (at least annually, in line with KCSIE) updates for staff on recent safeguarding issues and agendas.
 Once this has been delivered, staff training records are updated and evaluations kept as evidence.
 These would sit alongside the ‘basic’ training records to form a complete safeguarding training portfolio for each member of staff.

-Schools Choice is Suffolk Safeguarding Partnership's endorsed provider of Safeguarding training and can be contacted on:
+Schools Choice deliver safeguarding training in Suffolk and can be contacted on:

 Telephone: 0300 123 1420